 Property Survey

 Although not as common these days as in the past, property disputes do still occur over disagreements on property boundaries.
-In cases where the disputed part of the land is of significant value, or where the origin of the dispute constitutes a family feud, then the disagreement can become very complicated and costly to resolve.
+If the disputed land holds high value or involves a family feud, the conflict can become complicated and costly to resolve.

-As a prospective buyer, the last thing you want is to step in the middle of such a scenario, and a title company will protect you from this by conducting comprehensive research on the property boundaries.
+As a buyer, you don’t want to enter that situation, and a title company protects you by researching the property boundaries.
 Upon completion, you will be given a report called a title abstract for you to review before closing any deals.

 Title Insurance